First Home Buyer Assistance Scheme

 If buying with another person generally, both must be first home buyers, but there are exemptions so seek advice.

-4. Value is no more than the current threshold currently at:
+5. Value is no more than the current thresholds;

 Is there a penalty if I don’t live in the property?